nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 comes back, that `circuit_t.padding_machine` pointer is set to NULL, if the response machine number matches the current machine present.

+Because of this partial shutdown condition, we have two macros for iterating over machines. `FOR_EACH_ACTIVE_CIRCUIT_MACHINE_BEGIN()` is used to iterate over machines that have both a `circuit_t.padding_info` slot and a `circuit_t.padding_machine` slot occupied. `FOR_EACH_CIRCUIT_MACHINE_BEGIN()` is used when we need to iterate over all machines that are either active or are simply waiting for a response to a shutdown request.

 If the machine is replaced instead of just shut down, then the client frees the `circuit_t.padding_info`, and then sets the `circuit_t.padding_machine` and `circuit_t.padding_info` fields for this next machine immediately.
 This is